cftp/external-update-api/readme.md

 The plugin comes bundled with an update handler for GitHub.
 To add a handler for a different external source, see the 'Writing a new Handler' section below.

 You can tell the update API to use a public or private GitHub repo to update a plugin or theme on your site.
-To do this, hook into the `euapi_plugin_handler` or 'euapi_theme_handler' hook, respectively, and return a handler for your plugin or theme.
+To do this, hook into the `euapi_plugin_handler` or `euapi_theme_handler` hook, respectively, and return a handler for your plugin or theme.

 Example: